BunEvie04/my-uca-notes/FinalMajorProject/Documentation/Development commentary template.md

     * Creating a build that can be user tested.

+>>Week7

+Objectives:
+* Pressureplate/Button
+  * Detects number of entities _Y
+  * Detects specific entities using tags _Y
+  * Activates items in the level _X

+* Cage actor
+  * Can be dropped by button
+  * Can be dragged by player along one axis

+Odd Jobs:
+Reorganise and rename animals for easier navigation Constrain items so they don't fly off everywhere

 ### New Approaches
 > - Detail any innovative or new approaches you explored during the project.
 > - Explain why these approaches were chosen and how they differ from standard practices.